 Apparently stemming from Polish cuisine, this recipe turned out a huge success.
 After 40 minutes of oven time, you will be able to tuck in the browned and bubbling wintery dish that will surely bring you some warmth on cold nights.

-A very tasty casserole based on a recipe by Lauren Rothman, I found over at Serious Eats.
-The shredded cabbage, crispy bacon bits and parboiled potatoes are topped with breadcrumbs and cheese and baked in a creamy sauce.
+A delicious casserole based on a recipe by Lauren Rothman, I found over at Serious Eats.
+The shredded cabbage, crispy bacon bits, and parboiled potatoes are topped with breadcrumbs and cheese and baked in a creamy sauce.
 However, the apple cider vinegar and parsley keep it a surprisingly light dish.